 basatamfi Listed by nightspire Ransomware Group

-On May 25, 2026, the ransomware group Nightspire added basatamfi to its leak site, confirming that it had exfiltrated internal files during a ransomware attack on the organization.
+On May 25, 2026, the ransomware group Nightspire added basatamfi to its leak site, claiming that it had exfiltrated internal files during a ransomware attack on the organization.

 Public reporting indicates that Nightspire claims to have stolen internal documents from basatamfi and is using the leak site to pressure the victim.
 The exact number of people whose information may be exposed remains unknown.
 Available reporting describes the incident as a classic ransomware operation in which the attackers first encrypt systems and then threaten to publish sensitive data unless a ransom is paid.
 No sample files or full dataset have been publicly released at the time of writing, and the precise nature of the internal files has not been detailed beyond the generic description of “internal files exfiltrated.”